tests-always-included/fid-promise/README.md

 ### `promise.success(onSuccess)`

 Attach a callback to the list of success callbacks.
-Returns `promise`.
+Returns a new `FidPromise`.

 ### `promise.then(onSuccess, onError)`